-- (a) Not less than three scrutineers shall be appointed by the Council from the Members. - (b) The Secretary shall, with all convenient speed, forward a voting paper to every Member entitled to vote and the voting paper shall be in such form and in such manner as the Council from time to time directs. - (c) The voting papers, duly sealed or otherwise fastened up in accordance with the directions printed thereon, shall be delivered to the scrutineers at least ten days before the date fixed for the annual general meeting.
-Any voting paper not received by that date shall be invalid. - (d) As soon as the voting papers have been examined and the results of the election ascertained by the scrutineers, the voting papers shall be closed up under the seals of the scrutineers, and shall be retained by them until after the conclusion of the annual general meeting when they shall be destroyed by the scrutineers. - (e) The scrutineers shall make and sign a report in which they shall state the total number of voting papers received, the number rejected and the grounds for rejection, the total number of votes in favour of each candidate, and the names of those who are duly elected and shall hand such report to the Secretary not later than eight days before the date of the annual general meeting. - (f) The scrutineers' report shall be conclusive as to the facts of the election, notwithstanding any irregularity or informality.
-Provided always that if there be an equality of votes the chairman of the annual general meeting may give such casting vote or votes as may be necessary to remove the equality and complete the election. - (g) Subject to (f) above, the report of the scrutineers shall be copied to the President and published on the Institute's website seven days before the annual general meeting. - (h) Elections under Articles 55 and 56 shall take effect as from 1 January immediately after the annual general meeting at which a person is elected or re-elected.
+- (a) Not less than three scrutineers shall be appointed by the Council from the Members. - (b) The Secretary shall, with all convenient speed, forward a voting paper to every Member entitled to vote, and/or provide secure access to an e-voting platform, in such form and manner as the Council from time to time directs. - (c) The voting papers, duly sealed or otherwise fastened up in accordance with the directions printed thereon, shall be delivered to the scrutineers at least ten days before the date fixed for the annual general meeting.
+For e-voting, electronic votes shall be submitted through the designated e-voting platform.
+Any voting paper or electronic vote not received by the prescribed date shall be deemed invalid.

+- (d) As soon as the voting papers and/or the electronic votes have been examined and the results of the election ascertained by the scrutineers, the voting papers shall be closed up under the seals of the scrutineers and the electronic votes shall be securely stored until after the conclusion of the annual general meeting when they shall be destroyed. - (e) The scrutineers shall make and sign a report in which they shall state the total number of voting papers and/or electronic votes received, the number rejected and the grounds for rejection, the total number of votes in favour of each candidate, and the names of those who are duly elected, and shall hand such report to the Secretary not later than eight days before the date of the annual general meeting. - (f) The scrutineers' report shall be conclusive as to the facts of the election, notwithstanding any irregularity or informality.
+Provided always that if there be an equality of votes the chair of the annual general meeting may give such casting vote or votes as may be necessary to remove the equality and complete the election. - (g) Subject to (f) above, the report of the scrutineers shall be copied to the President and published on the Institute's website seven days before the annual general meeting. - (h) Elections under Articles 55 and 56, whether by voting papers and/or e-voting, shall take effect as from 1 January immediately after the annual general meeting at which a person is elected or re-elected.

-57. Chairman of Meetings
+57. Chair of Council Meetings

 The President, failing whom a Vice-President, shall take the chair of all Council meetings.
-If neither be present and willing to act within 30 minutes after the time appointed for holding the meeting, the Council members present shall choose one of their member to chair the meeting.
+If neither be present and willing to act within 30 minutes after the time appointed for holding the meeting, the Council members present shall choose one of their members to chair the meeting.